StradVision's main product is SVNet, a deep learning-based object detection software that enables cameras to recognize objects around the vehicle.

 The software can enable advanced functions such as Automatic Cruise Control, Automatic Emergency Brake, Adaptive Cruise Control, Automatic Parking Assist, and much more, directly affecting the driver's driving experience and safety.

-ally and technically significant because it affects whether if the cutting edge technology will be available to everyone or not.
+The small size of the deep neural network is practically and technically significant because it affects whether if the cutting edge technology will be available to everyone or not.

 For example, this year, an average investment that goes into a mass-market ADAS vehicle is 250 dollars and because of the limited budget, automakers must squeeze in all ADAS components from sensors, software, etc. within that range.